Documentation

 }

-Note Note the usage of the webjar location key, that tells Dandelion to fetch the asset from a WebJar.
+Note: Usage of the webjar location key, that tells Dandelion to fetch the asset from a WebJar.

-Note Since Dandelion uses webjars-locator internally, you just need to specify the name of the asset, path excluded but extension included.
+Note: Since Dandelion uses webjars-locator internally, you just need to specify the name of the asset, path excluded but extension included.

 Dandelion will finally generate the following client-side HTML markup: